rahulhayaran/voyabot/README.md

 python3 am_linkedin.py
 ```

-5. When prompted (you'll see a `Done using LinkedIn filters?
-Press enter to continue`), enter the newly opened LinkedIn window and enter your `Firm` filters (the bot will enter your `Role` filters as per `queries.xlsx`).
+5. When prompted (you'll see a `Hit ENTER to begin scraping`), enter the newly opened LinkedIn window and enter your `Firm` filters (the bot will enter your `Role` filters as per `queries.xlsx`).
 Note you'll have to repeat this step for every row you have in `queries.xlsx`.

 6. Sit back and relax!
 Your results will appear in `results.xlsx`!